oomek/attractplus/Layouts.md

 #### `fe.ambient_sound` ####

-`fe.ambient_sound` is an instance of the `fe.Sound` class and can be used to control the ambient sound track.
+`fe.ambient_sound` is an instance of the `fe.Music` class and can be used to control the ambient audio track.

 &nbsp;
 <a name="layout"></a>